jiayiliujiayi/work/worklogs.md

 - BRST004
   ……
+  - cancer phenotypes
     - [ ] Pareto
     - [ ] stat test on RTK among cancer clusters  (consensus clustering on jeff's way)
     - [ ] DNA analysis (WES on the way)
 - BRST006
   ……
+  - cancer phenotypes
     - [ ] Pareto
     - [ ] DNA analysis (WES on the way)
 - BRST007
   ……
+  - seperate cancer from normal
     - [ ] wait for xuan's infercnv regression results to differ cancer from normal
     - [ ] try tsne on the high quality cells, labeled by SampleIDs or infercnv hclusts.
+    - [x] locate filtered umap &rarr; not found...
+    - [ ] redo umap on the "filtered" ones
     - [x] check PTPRC levels in the annotated "cancer"s &rarr; ~5% of which are PTPRC+
     - [x] check PTPRC levels in the annotated 'normal's &rarr; same distribution as the cancers on the density plot (.../coh062/../0.1checkMarkers)
     - [ ] plot cnv using complexheatmap
+  - cancer genotypes
     - [ ] DNA analysis (check if WES)
 - wrapups
   - [x] patient PMH
     - [x] 007 PMH not available
     - [x] update 007 PMH
   - [x] schematic workflow
   - [x] cell type table and piecharts ~~(ggplot)~~ notes: used [plotly-piecharts](https://plot.ly/r/pie-charts/) instead
   - [X] check the .Key file: schematic@formalin fixation